Honda Ridgeline Insurance Rates

 Use our free comparison tool above to start comparing Honda Ridgeline insurance costs.

-The average insurance rates for a Honda Ridgeline are $1,482 a year with full coverage.
-Comprehensive insurance costs approximately $320 a year, collision costs $542, and liability costs $440.
-Liability-only coverage costs as little as $510 a year, with high-risk coverage costing $3,188 or more.
-Teens cost the most to insure at $5,524 a year or more.
+U.S. average insurance rates for a Honda Ridgeline are $1,482 a year including full coverage.
+Comprehensive insurance costs around $320 each year, collision insurance costs $542, and liability costs $440.
+Liability-only coverage costs as little as $510 a year, and high-risk coverage costs $3,188 or more.
+Teenage drivers pay the highest rates at up to $5,524 a year.

 Average premium for full coverage: $1,482

-Estimates include $500 deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all U.S. states and Ridgeline trim levels.
+Prices include $500 physical damage deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Ridgeline models.

-For an average driver, Honda Ridgeline insurance rates go from the low end price of $510 for just liability coverage to a high of $3,188 for coverage for higher-risk drivers.
+Using a middle-aged driver as an example, Honda Ridgeline insurance prices range from the low end price of $510 for a discount liability-only rate to a high rate of $3,188 for a driver required to buy high-risk insurance.

 Your location can make a big difference on the price of insurance.
-Rural locations are shown to have lower incidents of collision claims than cities with more traffic congestion.
+Areas with sparse population have lower incidents of comprehensive and collision claims than densely populated cities.
+The graphic below illustrates how where you live affects auto insurance rates.

-The examples above demonstrate why it is important to compare rates using their specific location, instead of making a decision based on averaged prices.
+The ranges above highlight why all drivers should compare rates for a specific zip code, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.